solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 19. Help, I can't equip a processing stone on my season character D:

-That's how it is unfortunately.
-We can only hope that PA fixes it in the future.
+Season characters cannot equip any gear that gives mastery, processing stones inclued.
+We can only hope that PA fixes ths in the future.

 ## 20. How do I increase my weight for processing?